 For the first nine years of being in the breed, we had been members of The Leonberger Club of Great Britain, supporting fun days and shows.
 We were very proud to breed to their code of ethics which is more strict than the Kennel Club.
 Unfortunately, this relationship was soured when old friends suddenly became committee members in 2013, having not even been club members.
 We have written about this in more detail here.

 New pages added in 2021 as the saga continues.
 More info will be added on this.

 We believe that our own standards are indeed higher than is required within the club code of ethics and this will be maintained outside their remit.
 Most importantly, our dog's remain with us for life and are not re-homed to make way for more breeding dogs, which is sadly accepted by most clubs, including this one.
-They also appear to support co-owned dogs for breeding purposes as their committee members have been involved with this practice.
+They also appear to support co-owned dogs for breeding purposes.

 In our puppy contract and as responsible breeders, we have a clause that states that our puppies must come back to us at any point should the need arise.
 We ask no questions and make no judgment should any puppy owner of ours be in this unfortunate position.
 While we would be sympathetic, our priority would be for the puppy that we have bred, so there should be no reason for anyone to not want us to know.